rfong/rflog/_posts/2022-03-23-brain-hygiene-sp22.md

 ## Outside

 Sunlight and regular outdoors time are also necessary for my mental health.
 My e-notebook makes it a lot easier for me to bike to a nearby park to read research papers without wrestling with a printer, so that's something I plan to try.

+## Movement

+I have become significantly better at remembering to move my body regularly since learning about how the [lymphatic system](https://en.wikipedia.org/wiki/Lymphatic_system) works.
+Familiar with the infamous statistics about how a sedentary lifestyle is tightly correlated with premature death [[1](https://www.cdc.gov/Pcd/issues/2018/17_0354.htm)][[2](https://pubmed.ncbi.nlm.nih.gov/15317985/)][[3](https://www.nhlbi.nih.gov/news/2020/daily-bouts-exercise-correlate-fewer-incidents-premature-death-due-sedentary-lifestyles)], and how just a half hour each day of exercise can significantly reduce it?

+The lymphatic system helps enrich and distribute your body's lymphocytes (immune cells) around your body.
+Like the circulatory system, fluid is transported around through a network of vessels.
+Unlike the circulatory system (which is pumped by your heart), the lymphatic system does not have its own dedicated pump.
+Lymph is actually pumped through one-way valves using the pressure differentials from the everyday movement of your body.

+In other words, your immune system relies on a built-in Dune stillsuit that you have to move your body regularly in order to operate.

+I have never been motivated by abstract statistics, even scary ones, but now I actually remember to get up and wiggle my body around regularly because I remember that concrete connection that I need to move my body in order to move my lymph.

+[Stretchly](https://hovancik.net/stretchly/) also helps!
+It's a desktop app that periodically covers your screen with a random prompt for a movement idea.

 ## EOD routine